 In December 2010 the Company reached an agreement to gain 10% ownership in Rubin retail project in Moscow in exchange of a USD 25 Million advance payment signed back in 2008.
-This advance has been transferred from financial assets at fair value to advance payment for EUR 0.0 million and an impairment of EUR 6.4 million, based on the Net Asset Value of the entity holding the project, was written back.
+This advance has been transferred from financial assets at fair value through profit or loss to advance payment for EUR 0.0 million and an impairment of EUR 6.4 million, based on the Net Asset Value of the entity holding the project, was written back.